The Honourable Schoolboy: Plot

-Sam Collins has blackmailed Worthington into bugging and informing on Drake.
-The Circus now has enough information to predict Drake's plan, which replicates his own escape from China via sea.
-Westerby is ordered to return to London.
-Westerby ignores this and contacts Worthington to warn her of the danger she is in.
-Smiley along with Circus and CIA operatives arrive in Hong Kong to oversee the final stages of the operation.
-Smiley and his men encounter Westerby and try to force him to board a plane but Westerby escapes and with Worthington's help, reaches the rendezvous point where Drake intends to meet his brother.
-Westerby warns Drake of the plans of the intelligence agencies in an effort to protect Worthington from reprisal and to have an opportunity to be with her, but Drake does not heed his warning.
-At their appointed meeting place on the beach, CIA forces seize Nelson, and Westerby is killed by Fawn, a Circus operative.
+Collins is instructed to blackmail Lizzie into bugging and informing on Drake.
+The Circus now has enough information to predict Drake's plan, which replicates his own escape from China decades earlier via sea.
+Westerby ignores orders to return to London and contacts Lizzie to profess his love.
+Smiley, along with Guillam and Circus and CIA operatives, arrives in Hong Kong to oversee the final stages of the operation.
+Smiley and Guillam catch Westerby at Lizzie's apartment, where Smiley has come to question Lizzie personally about Drake's plans.
+Smiley sends Guillam and body-man Fawn with Westerby to force him to board a plane out of Hong Kong, but Westerby assaults them viciously and escapes.
+He then abducts Lizzie and, through questioning her, realizes Drake's plan.
+He and Lizzie travel to the island where Drake will meet with Nelson, and Westerby sends Lizzie back, arranging a time and place to meet with her that evening to escape the country.
+Alone and watchful, Westerby reaches the rendezvous point where Drake intends to meet his brother.
+Westerby almost kills Tiu, and warns Drake of Smiley's plans in an effort to make a deal which would protect Lizzie from reprisal.
+But Nelson is already approaching, and Drake cares about nothing but being reunited with his brother.
+At their appointed meeting place on the beach, CIA forces seize Nelson and Westerby is killed.

-In the aftermath, the CIA detains and interrogates Nelson, freezing the Circus out.
-The success of the operation yields top Circus jobs for Enderby, who becomes Chief, and Collins, who becomes Head of Operations.
-Smiley and Connie Sachs are retired and most of the older generation of Circus personnel are moved on.
-In the aftermath of the debacle, Peter Guillam contemplates the possibility that Smiley allowed the CIA to gain the upper hand so as to have himself removed as head of the Circus.
+In the aftermath, it is revealed that the British government (Lacon, Collins and Enderby) have made a deal behind the scenes where the CIA will interrogate Nelson alone, freezing out Smiley and the Circus.
+The success of the operation yields top promotions for Enderby, who becomes Chief, and Collins, who becomes Head of Operations.
+Smiley and Connie Sachs are retired and most of the older generation of Circus personnel are moved on, even as Smiley is revered within the Circus for getting the agency back in the government's favor.
+In the aftermath of the debacle, Guillam contemplates the possibility that Smiley allowed the CIA to gain the upper hand so as to have himself removed as head of the Circus.